 & the Gaeltacht, Coillte, the Irish Timber Growers Association and extensive research translation activities have contributed to the development of a sustainable forestry sector in Ireland.
 Similar activities in the field of water research have underpinned national compliance with the EU Water Framework Directive.
 Internationally my research has fed into European governance on biodiversity.
 For example, in 2013, my research was featured by the Directorate-General for Environment, the European Commission department responsible for EU policy on the environment.
 In 2001 my research fed directly into the EU policy framework for conserving European forests.
 I represented Ireland on a pan-European concerted action on ‘Indicators for monitoring and evaluation of forest biodiversity in Europe’.
 The achievements of this project included agreement on a common scheme of key factors of biodiversity for European forests and recommendations European and national level assessment and monitoring of forest biodiversity.

-More recently I led the first research project on the interactions between birds (Hen Harriers) and wind turbines in Ireland in collaboration with the Irish Wind Energy Association (IWEA) and the Dept. of Arts, Heritage & the Gaeltacht.
-This project provided scientific support for strategic planning of the development of the wind energy sector in an environmentally sustainable manner, while ensuring the conservation interests such as that of the Hen Harrier are protected and was presented to an inter-governmental stakeholder group (Hen Harrier Threat response Plan) in Dublin in February 2016.
+I have led a number of research projects on the interactions between birds (Hen Harriers) and wind turbines in Ireland.
+This work provides scientific support for strategic planning of the development of the forestry and wind energy sectors in an environmentally sustainable manner, while ensuring the conservation interests such as that of the Hen Harrier are protected and was presented to an inter-governmental stakeholder group (Hen Harrier Threat response Plan) in Dublin in February 2016.